Abhishek-Singh5/full_stack_user_authentication_project/README.md

 A powerful and secure **Full-Stack Authentication System** built using the **MERN (MongoDB, Express.js, React, Node.js)** stack.
 This project features complete user authentication with **OTP-based email verification**, **JWT-based session management**, and **password reset functionality**.
 Email services are powered by **Brevo SMTP (port 587 with TLS/STARTTLS)**.

+Developed a secure MERN stack authentication system with **OTP-based email verification** using Brevo SMTP (TLS, Port 587), supporting user registration, login, and password reset workflows.

+Implemented **JWT-based session management** and protected API routes using Express middleware and HttpOnly cookies for enhanced security and user state management.

+Engineered dynamic OTP generation and expiry logic with 24-hour validity, **integrated with Nodemailer and MongoDB Atlas** for persistent and scalable storage.

+Applied **bcrypt hashing** for password security and created RESTful APIs for user management, authentication state checks, and secure logout with cookie clearing.

+Built a responsive React frontend with **Tailwind CSS and React Context API**, featuring real-time validations, route protection, toast notifications, and global auth state handling.

 ---

 ## ✨ Key Features